 - It’s normal to go through periods where we don’t talk to people.
 Life happens, and a friend we used to talk to daily might become someone we catch up with every few months.
 A low frequency of contact doesn’t necessarily mean that they don’t consider you a friend.

 - Sometimes relationships end, and that’s OK.
-Let yourself mourn the relationship and what could have been, but try not to dwell too much or blame yourself.
+Let yourself mourn your relationship and what could have been, but try not to dwell too much or blame yourself.

 - Every relationship is a learning opportunity.
 Life is a continual journey, and we are always changing.
 Take the lessons that you’ve learned from these interactions and apply them to future interactions you will have.